apache/infrastructure-website/content/pages/project-site.md

 Pelican has paths to <a href="https://docs.getpelican.com/en/stable/importer.html#import" target="_blank">migrate existing websites from many technologies</a>, including Blogger, Dotclear, Posterous, Tumblr, WordPress, and RSS/Atom.

 See a how-to on using [Pelican and Buildbot](pelican-buildbot.html) to develop and deploy a project website.

+<a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">This GitHub query</a> returns ASF repositories
+which have the `pelican` Topic, that should provide a few examples.

 #### Github Pages ####